PatrickRainer/dotnet-Dev-Template/.junie/guidelines.md

 - **Domain-Driven Design (DDD)**: The project uses Aggregate Roots (e.g., `UserRootEntity`, `RoleRootEntity`) and Value Objects (e.g., `EmailAddress`).
 - **Base Entity**: All entities should inherit from `EntityBase` which provides `Id` (Guid), `CreatedAtUtc`, and `TenantId`.
 - **UI Framework**: `MudBlazor` is used for the Blazor Server UI components.
+- **TDD**: Test-Driven Development is encouraged for new features and bug fixes.
+Write unit tests for services and integration tests for API endpoints.
+- **API Versioning**: Use the `Microsoft.AspNetCore.Mvc.Versioning` package for API versioning.
+Versioning should be applied to controllers and actions.
+Use semantic versioning (e.g., v1, v2) for major changes and v1.1, v1.2 for minor changes.
 - **Code Style**:
     - Use file-scoped namespaces.
     - Follow standard .NET naming conventions (PascalCase for classes/methods, camelCase for private fields).